Main contents start here

 Since the Japanese archipelago is located in a zone of the newest tectonic plate movement, it is particularly prone to various physiographical phenomena.
 Therefore, the number of earthquakes in the country is quite high, and so is the proportion of active volcanoes.
 The land is full of undulations, with mountainous regions including hilly terrain accounting for about three-quarters of its total area.
 The mountains are generally steep and are intricately carved out by ravines.
 Hilly terrain extends between the mountainous regions and the plains.

-As of 2014, forestland and fields account for the largest portion of the nation's surface area.
-There are approximately 254,000 square kilometers of forestland and fields (which equates to 67 percent of the nation's surface area), followed by approximately 45,000 square kilometers of agricultural land (12 percent).
+As of 2015, forestland and fields account for the largest portion of the nation's surface area.
+There are approximately 254,000 square kilometers of forestland and fields (which equates to 67 percent of the nation's surface area), followed by approximately 45,000 square kilometers of agricultural land (12 percent) combined.
 Together, forestland, fields and agricultural land thus cover approximately 80 percent of the nation.
-There are approximately 20,000 square kilometers of developed land (5 percent).
+There are approximately 19,000 square kilometers of developed land (5 percent).

-The Japanese archipelago has a temperate marine climate.
-Though they may differ depending on the effects of seasonal winds and ocean currents, the changes in the four seasons are distinct.
-The topography of Honshu, however, features a series of major mountain ranges running from north to south.
-Because of this feature, the northwest monsoon in the winter brings humid conditions with heavy precipitation (snow) to the Sea of Japan side of Honshu but comparatively dry weather with low precipitation to the Pacific Ocean side.
-In summer, the winds blow mainly from the southeast, giving rise to hot and humid weather.
+Although the Japanese archipelago has a temperate marine climate, it differs by region depending on the effects of seasonal winds and ocean currents.
+Due to the topography of Honshu featuring a series of mountain ranges running from north to south, the northwest monsoon in the winter brings humid conditions with heavy precipitation (snow) to the Sea of Japan side of Honshu but comparatively dry weather with low precipitation to the Pacific Ocean side.
+In the summer, the southeast monsoon brings high temperatures and low rainfall on the Sea of Japan side, and high temperatures and high humidity on the Pacific Ocean side.
 Another unique characteristic of Japan's climate is that it has two long spells of rainy seasons, one in early summer when the southeast monsoon begins to blow, and the other in autumn when the winds cease.
-From summer to autumn, tropical cyclones generated in the Pacific Ocean to the south develop into typhoons and hit Japan, sometimes causing storm and flood damage.

-Japan's total population in 2017 was 126.71 million.
-This ranked eleventh in the world and made up 1.7 percent of the world's total.
-Japan's population density measured 340.8 persons per square kilometer in 2015, ranking eleventh among countries or areas with a population of 10 million or more.
+Japan's total population in 2018 was 126.44 million.
+This ranked 11th in the world and made up 1.7 percent of the world's total.
+Japan's population density measured 340.8 persons per square kilometer in 2015, ranking 11th among countries or areas with a population of 10 million or more.

-From the eighteenth century through the first half of the nineteenth century, Japan's population remained steady at about 30 million.
+From the 18th century through the first half of the 19th century, Japan's population remained steady at about 30 million.
 Following the Meiji Restoration in 1868, it began expanding in tandem with the drive to build a modern nation-state.
 In 1926, it reached 60 million, and in 1967, it surpassed the 100 million mark.
-However, Japan's population growth has slowed in more recent years, with the rate of population change about one percent from the 1960s through the 1970s.
+However, Japan's population growth slowed afterward, with the rate of population change about 1 percent from the 1960s through the 1970s.
 Since the 1980s, it has declined sharply.
 Japan's total population was 127.09 million according to the Population Census in 2015.
-This was a decrease by 962,607 people as compared to the previous Census (2010), indicating the first population decline since the initiation of the Population Census in 1920.
-In 2017, it was 126.71 million, down by 227,000 from the year before.
+This was a decrease by 962,607 people as compared to the previous Census (2010), indicating the first population decline since the initiation of the Census in 1920.
+In 2018, it was 126.44 million, down by 0.26 million from the year before.

 (1) Household Size and Household Composition